metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

 interaction.

-The cylc GUI looks quite like ``cylc graph`` but the tasks are colour-coded to represent their state as in the following diagram.
+The cylc GUI looks quite like ``cylc graph`` but the tasks are colour-coded to represent their state, as in the following diagram.

 .. digraph:: example
    :align: center